urbanengine/UrbanEngineApi/README.md

 ## EF Migrations

 Run the following command to create a migration, replace `InitialCreate` with name of a migration you want to use.
-NOTE: if you are using SQL Express it only allows one migration and you will have to remove migrations
+NOTE: if you are using SQL Lite it only allows one migration and you will have to remove migrations

 ```console
 dotnet ef migrations add InitialCreate --startup-project Services\UrbanEngineApi --project Infrastructure\Persistence --output-dir Data\Migrations